vovchisko/a-signal/README.md

-# the-sig
+# a-signal
-OOP-alternative for event emitters
+Tiny declarative alternative for event-emitter.
+Basically it is event emitter for a single event.

+### Example

+todo: examples